TeuxDeux

 What happens to tasks I don’t check off?

-They automatically move to the next day.
-It’s called the rollover feature, and it’s one of TeuxDeux’s core features.
+Those automatically roll over to the next day.
+It’s called the ‘rollover’ feature and it’s one of TeuxDeux’s core features.
 You don’t have to do anything – unchecked tasks move themselves.
-Handy, but also confronting when you see the same task roll over for a week straight.
+Convenient, but also confronting when you see the same task rolling over for a week.

 Can I share tasks with others?